How to Crochet a Magic Circle: Crochet for Beginners

 - Find a crochet hook that feels comfortable to you and is the appropriate size for your yarn.

 - Practice your crochet hook grip.
 There are a few basic crochet grips that you can experiment with.
-You can continue using your favorite if you want, but don’t be afraid to experiment with different grips for different techniques.
+You can continue using your favorite if you want, but don’t be afraid to experiment with different grips for different magic ring techniques.

 - Not all instructions specify how to close a magic circle in crochet.
 Closing the magic circle is the easiest and most satisfying step.
 After you’ve finished your first round of stitches, pull the yarn tail tight and watch the center close like magic!